AlenUbuntu/BatchProcessor/README.md

 # Important Note:

-This program is tested using JDK1.8.0_45.
-If you are using a different JDK, make sure to pre-compile the source codes since the binary executable class file is invalid in this case.
+This program is tested using Java 1.8.0_45.
+If you are using a different Jdk, make sure to pre-compile the source codes since the bytecode executable class file is invalid in this case.

 # Description: